Short-wavelength mesophases in the ground states of core-softened particles in two-dimensions: Results

 where $\rho_1$ and $\rho_2$ marks the boundaries of the coexistence region along the density axis.
 The energy per particle through the coexistence region can then be evaluated by integrating the equation for the pressure, which yields

 allowing a consistent energetic comparison with the pure phases.

 In Figure \ref{fig:coex_diag} we show the resulting phase diagram once we take into account the presence of coexistence regions.
-As can be observed this improvement modify significantly the thermodynamic phase diagram of the system, suppressing or eliminating entirely many of the pure phases in our system.
+As can be observed this improvement modifies significantly the thermodynamic phase diagram of the system, suppressing or eliminating entirely many of the pure phases in our system.
 This is the case, for instance, of the Cluster~2, Cluster~2a and Cluster~3a phases which presents significant coexistence regions at their phase boundaries.
 Moreover, we can verify the thermodynamic consistency of our calculations by examining the continuity of the extension of the coexistence regions when bifurcations in these regions occurs varying $\ell_C$.
 It is worth noticing that the extension of a coexistence region is an indicator of how strong a first order transition is, or in other words, how different the curves $\varepsilon(\rho)$ behave for each phase in the vicinity of the crossing density.
 Interestingly, the lower the values of $C$ the stronger are the first order transitions developed by the model.
 This indicates that the discontinuous transitions between configurations with different cluster occupancies are stronger than those in which single particle lattices reorganize in a different structure.

-To complement the results for the phase diagram presented we show in Fig.~\ref{fig:coex_energy} the behavior of the energy per particle, pressure and chemical potential increasing density at specific values of $\ell_C$.
-A closer look at this figure reveals the characteristic plateaus in the pressure and chemical potential expected in first order transitions.
+To complement the results for the phase diagram presented we show in Fig.~\ref{fig:coex_energy} the behavior of the energy per particle, pressure and chemical potential increasing density at specific values of $\ell_C$. {The energy per particle as a function of density $\epsilon(\rho)$ is given by the lower envelope of the curves shown on the left column of this figure, where the colored curves correspond to pure phases and the gray curve corresponds to the energy per particle of the coexistence of neighboring phases given by eq.~(\ref{eq:enecoex}).
+Values of $\epsilon$ higher than the lower envelope indicate metastability of pure phases.} A closer look at this figure reveals the characteristic plateaus in the pressure and chemical potential expected in first order transitions.
 These plateaus are produced due to the presence of phase-separated domains, where the system locally minimizes its energy while maintaining mechanical and chemical equilibrium.
 Notably, the widths of most coexistence regions ($\Delta\rho$) are significant, suggesting that the transitions, while discontinuous, do not require extremely fine density control for experimental realization.